tabnul/alfen-eve-modbus-ha/readme.md

 ## Known limitations & gotchas

-- **Reallin meter (post-2021 units)** only expose a subset of measurement registers over Modbus; some power/energy/current-sum registers may read NaN.
-Voltages and per-phase current are what the control logic needs; the Solar loop's surplus depends on the charger power register — verify `sensor.alfen_power_sum` reports before relying on Solar.
+- **Reallin meter (post-2021 units)** only expose a subset of measurement registers over Modbus; several aggregate registers read NaN / never populate.
+On this build, `alfen_current_sum` and `alfen_energy_consumed_sum` are dead and are not used.
+Voltages, per-phase current, charger power, and **energy delivered** all report fine — and energy delivered is what matters (see Metering below).
+Verify `sensor.alfen_power_sum` reports before relying on Solar.
 - **Integer-amp control** — the setpoint steps in whole amps, so ~230 W (1-phase) or ~690 W (3-phase) of granularity per step is unavoidable.
 Inherent to amp-stepped charging, not a bug.